equal-access-birmingham/DataWarehouse/README.md

 * `define("COOKIE_SECRET_KEY", "cookie_secret_key");`: change "cookie_secret_key" to some [long, random string](https://strongpasswordgenerator.com/)

 ### Email Setup
-Recommend a gmail account with [lowered security settings](https://support.google.com/accounts/answer/6010255?hl=en).
+A gmail account with [lowered security settings](https://support.google.com/accounts/answer/6010255?hl=en) is recommended.
 Otherwise, more settings in the config file will need to be changed.

 * `define("EMAIL_SMTP_USERNAME", "your_username_email");`: change "your_username_email" to the gmail **username** (not the full address)
 * `define("EMAIL_SMTP_PASSWORD", "yourpassword");`:  change "yourpassword" to the gmail account's password